Hyundai Ioniq 5 Review & Prices

 Safety and security

-The Hyundai Ioniq 5 has the full five-star safety rating from Euro NCAP, which means it not only performs well in a crash versus its rivals but it also comes equipped with the sort of safety kit that is required to get a high score these days.
+The Hyundai Ioniq 5 has the full five-star safety rating from Euro NCAP, which means it not only performs well in a crash versus its rivals but it also comes equipped with plenty of assistance technology to help it achieve that rating.

 Reliability and problems